-Decluttering your brain starts with a braindump.
+Decluttering your mind starts with a brain dump.
 It can last as quick as ten minutes.

 “A brain dump is a complete transfer of accessible knowledge about a particular subject from your brain to some other storage medium, such as paper or your computer’s hard drive.”

 Brain dumps is the best way to take everything going on in your head out onto paper.
 This can get yourself out of a state of overwhelm and confusion, and turn your mental paralysis into action.

 By doing an effective brain dump, you release all of the information your brain tries to store and allows you to decide what is important.

 1. Do a brain dump for 10 minutes every day

 Each night when you are done for the day, do a brain dump exercise.